technomancy/bussard/manual.md

 ### Editor

 You can make changes to your configuration files using the onboard editor.
-Press ctrl-o to open a file; start with "src.config".
+Press `ctrl-o` to open a file; start with "src.config".
 You can see where the flight mode is defined and how the flight controls and other commands are bound to keystrokes.
 The bind function can attach any function to a keystroke.

-Once you're done with your edits, press esc to go back to flight mode and load your changes with ctrl-r.
+Once you're done with your edits, press esc to go back to flight mode and load your changes with `ctrl-r`.
 You can edit other files anywhere in your ship, but by default only files in the "ship.src" and "ship.docs" tables will stay after your ship is restarted.
 You can configure it to save other tables by adding their names to the "ship.persist" table.

-You can open as many files in the editor as you need with ctrl-o.
-Use ctrl-pageup and ctrl-pagedown to cycle through them.
+You can open as many files in the editor as you need with `ctrl-o`.
+Use `ctrl-pageup` and `ctrl-pagedown` to cycle through them.
+Use `ctrl-w` to close the current buffer.

 ### Communication system